Montabaur station: Operations

 The ICE services (38 trains on weekdays) take nine minutes to cover the 21.4 rail km to Limburg Süd station.
 Critics call this connection, which is authorised to operate at speeds of up to 300 km/h, the "fastest S-Bahn in the world".

 The station is conveniently located near the Montabaur junction (No. 40) of autobahn 3.
 350 park-and-ride parking spaces were available at its opening.
 This number had grown to 900 by August 2006 and another 130 paid parking spaces are under the bus station.

 Three taxi stands have been established at the station.
 15 bus routes operate from the adjacent bus station, including a free passenger shuttle bus for the ICE services, which runs to about two km south of the district town centre.

+The Zweckverband SPNV Nord plans a reactivation of the Engers-Au railway, which is named Brexbachtalbahn (Brexbach Valley railway) between Engers and Siershahn station and train service from Neuwied via Bendorf, Grenzau, Ransbach-Baumbach, Siershahn, Wirges and Dernbach to Montabaur station.

+Fright transport on the Cross Westerwald Railway, nowadays takes place only on the section from Montabaur to Wallmerod, the section from Wallmerod via Westerburg and Renenrod to Herborn is out of service and partly deconstructed.

+Touristic railbike service on the Fehl-Ritzhausen - Rennerod section, organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ), IWQ also organized touristic special train rides on the Montabaur - Wallmerod section in 2005, 2006, 2007 and 2010.